deledwards/ZipCodeFinder/Readme.md

 ### Project overview

-> Simple two screen app that fetches nearby zip codes.
+> Simple two screen app that fetches nearby zip codes from a remote API .
 The first screen accepts a zip code and a distance in km, the second screen shows all nearby zipcodes within the radius (specified distance) of the specified zip code, in a scrollable list.

 ### Architectual patterns

-> Standard Google Jetpack MVVM app using: Jetpack View Models, LiveData for binding values to UIs and updating UI state, Android Fragment-based navigation between screens, and Kotlin coroutines for performing asyncronous actions.
+> Standard Google Jetpack MVVM app using: Jetpack View Models, LiveData for binding values to UIs and updating UI state, Android Fragment-based navigation between screens, and Kotlin coroutines for performing asynchronous actions.

 ### Notable Technologies used